sakshirathoree/microservices-k8s/assignment.md

 Congrats on reaching here! 🥳 You have now successfully built a docker image and uploaded it to Docker Hub, thus completing the basic steps of the continuous integration Process.
 Now we will be focusing on deploying the docker image in a K8s cluster.
 For this, we will be using the Deployment object of K8s to create Pods that run our image.

 Now we will be focusing on deploying the app in our K8s cluster.
-For this, we first need to create a Persistent volume object that will store data of our MongoDB.
+For this, we'll be creating a Persistent volume object that will store data of our MongoDB.

 # PART 2